kujo9/Azure_Bicep/README.md

-This IS  POC with security included
+This IS  POC with OpenAI code review and static code scannning included